hy999/lost_found_V4_Beta/README.md

 The program only have two function:

-1,To show zhe information wherever lost or found(pick something)
+1,To show the information wherever lost or found(pick something)

 2,Put something to server database.